 This course introduces first aid and basic principles of assessment and treatment of injury in the workplace.
 Scenarios and practice take place in outdoor and indoor workplace settings.
 The successful student can provide first responder stabilization, treatment, and CPR.
-4 hours of studio per week

 Architectural Engineering Technology (ARE)